exxcellent/olingo-jpa-processor-v4/doc/integrators/GetStarted.md

 ## 3. Runtime
 * The target type containing all the dependencies for runtime is controlled by the integrator.
 The following documentation will assume a WAR as target to explain a example integration.
-* You need to have the OLingo base libraries for OData protocol handling as dependecies for your WAR module.
+* You need to have the OLingo base libraries for OData protocol handling as dependencies for your WAR module.
-* And you need to have the OLingo JPA processor libraries to make your JPA entities OData capable
+* And you need to have the OData JPA processor libraries to make your JPA entities OData capable

 ```
 <dependencies>
 	<dependency>
-		<groupId>org.apache.olingo.jpa</groupId>
+		<groupId>de.exxcellent.odata.jpa</groupId>
 		<artifactId>odata-jpa-processor</artifactId>
 		<version>...</version>
 	</dependency>